jamesgrams/spokapi/README.md

     - It's a good idea for the "name" to be what you would usually need to select the provider (That way, you don't have to specify a custom one for each network)
     - The "name" is also what you will use as the provider name when specifying (e.g. SPOKAPI_PROVIDER env variable)
 2. Add the class to the array of classes in `src/modules/site.js`
-3. For each of the site subclasses, make sure to appropriately update VALID_PROVIDERS to help with selecting the new provider when provider login is needed
+3. For each of the site subclasses, make sure to appropriately update VALID_PROVIDERS to help with selecting the new provider when provider login is needed.
+It is important that the keys for these maps are the lowercase version of the Provider class name.
+This is how the program figures out which provider class to use.

 ## Endpoints
 - `/programs/`